ORDER ONLINE OR CALL US

 Framing Tips:

 We recommend having the puzzle dry-mounted (adhered to a thick piece of sturdy foam board) before framing to preserve the puzzle seamlessly and ensure no pieces fall out.
 This process costs about $15 at your local Hobby Lobby, depending on the size.
-If you are trying to be budget-conscious, it is entirely possibly to simply glue your puzzle at home and them find a frame that fits the size of your puzzle and frame it like you would a poster.
+If you are trying to be budget-conscious, it is entirely possible to simply glue your puzzle at home and then find a frame that fits the size of your puzzle and frame it like you would a poster.

 Ideally, puzzles should be covered with glass or a nice transparent plastic sheet inside the frame because the cover will protect the puzzle from fingerprints or scratches.
 The cover will also help secure the puzzle from collapsing or bowing from within the frame.
 Many customers recommend using conservation glass with built-in UV protection which will keep the puzzle colors looking vibrant for many years without fading.
 Once the puzzle is framed, it will look great and last a long time without any worry.